How Can a Foreign Worker in China Send Salary Back Home?

 How much can I usually send in one transfer?

 For standard salary-remittance cases, the single-transfer amount is commonly shown within a 500-300,000 RMB range, although some currencies may differ.
 The supported amount depends on the tax or income documents available for review.
+If you only have income proof and no tax record, the supported amount may be much more limited, sometimes around 60,000 RMB.

 How long does it usually take after payout is released?